bem-site/bem-method/blog/first-bem-blog/first-bem-blog.en.md

 ![](https://img-fotki.yandex.ru/get/15565/44214498.bc/0_9bbec_203e98f4_XL.jpg)

 My project was about creating a full-blown engine on which you could deploy a small website using the full BEM technology stack, in a way that should be no more difficult to do than by using WordPress.
-Both file system based markdown files and a database of some sort could be used as data sources.
+Both file structure based markdown files and a database of some sort could be used as data sources.
 Themes were to be provided by a redefinition level containing BEMTREE and BEMHTML templates, CSS and JS.

 I was aiming for a product that could be used in two modes: as a static page generator to avoid the need to search for specialized hosting supporting Node.js, and as a dynamic application.